 One of our favorite bands we saw was Della Mae.
-They were an all female band that featured amazing musicianship and fantastic vocals.
+They were an all-female band that featured amazing musicianship and fantastic vocals.
 As a stage performance goes, you could close your eyes and feel like you were hearing them in a music studio.

 On par with Della Mae, the Appalachian Roadshow was another favorite.
-The sound was as if earlier versions of Mountain Heart and the Darrell Webb band were mooshed together.
+The sound was as if earlier versions of Mountain Heart and the Darrell Webb band were smooshed together.
 The result is getting a traditional foundation with out of the box exquisite arrangements and musicianship.

-Both Chuck and I are huge fans of Barry Abernathy on banjo, and Jim VanCleve on Fiddle who used to be in Mountain Heart.
+Both Chuck and I are huge fans of Barry Abernathy on banjo and Jim VanCleve on Fiddle who used to be in Mountain Heart.
 Add Todd Phillips on Upright Bass and Zeb Snyder on guitar to the mix and you have a wall of sound with a twist.

 Chuck actually saw Mountain Heart’s first performance in 1998 and I saw them at the MBOTMA Music Festival in Minnesota years ago.
 We’ve been fans for a long time.
 When we were at Larry Fest in LaForge Wisconsin earlier this year, we missed the chance to see them, but the wait was worth seeing this band live.
 Excellent performers!

 Our affinity for Special Consensus goes a long way back.
 Special C is one of our favorite bands and the members of the band are all salt of the earth folks.
 Their musicianship and vocals are matched by their high energy on stage making every time we see them special.
-Our consensus, is whenever you have a chance to see Special C, just go and you won’t be disappointed.
+Our consensus is whenever you have a chance to see Special C, just go and you won’t be disappointed.

-A couple more bands we enjoyed at the festival were Chris Jones and Night Drivers, the Kyle Tuttle Band, Ashley Lewis and Legacy, the Hootin Annies and The Matchsellers.
+A couple more bands we enjoyed at the festival were Chris Jones and Night Drivers, the Kyle Tuttle Band, Ashley Lewis and Legacy, the Hootin Annies, and The Matchsellers.

 Roz Brown & Jim Ratts, Bryan Bowers Band, Bing Futch, J2B2, Barry Patton, Andy May, John McCutcheon, Still on the Hill, Socks in the Frying Pan, The Quitters, The Cowboy Way, Linda Tilton, Jig Jam, Christie Lenee, GASS, Muriel Anderson, Short Round Stringband, Old Salt Union, Steve & Ruth Smith, Tim May & Steve Smith, and R.W.
 Hampton.

 The contests are one of the staples of the Walnut Valley Festival.
-A crazy amount of cash, trophies, and instrument prizes were awarded to the contestants with the highest scores on each of the following instruments: Guitar Flatpicking, Guitar Fingerpicking, Mandolin, Autoharp, Banjo, Mountain Dulcimer, Old Time Fiddle and Hammer Dulcimer.
+A crazy amount of cash, trophies, and instrument prizes were awarded to the contestants with the highest scores on each of the following instruments: Guitar Flatpicking, Guitar Fingerpicking, Mandolin, Autoharp, Banjo, Mountain Dulcimer, Old Time Fiddle, and Hammer Dulcimer.
 Out of all of these contests, there was a minimum of $116,566 given away.

 There was a large number of talented contestants competing and a lot of those who didn’t win certainly had a chance as the ability level of all were very high.
-After each of the contests were over, a 1st, 2nd, and 3rd place winner was chosen and all contestants who won were awarded big prizes.
-See list below of instruments donated for this event.
+After each of the contests were over, a 1st, 2nd, and 3rd place winner were chosen and all contestants who won were awarded big prizes.
+See the list below of instruments donated for this event.

 1st Place Winner: Allen Shadd (center) from Lake Wylie, SC